ePages-de/epages-rest-php/README.md

 ep6\InputValidator::isHost("www.test.de");
 ep6\InputValidator::isJSON("{}");
 ```
-All InputValidator functions are found in the [doumentation](http://dbawdy.de/epages-rest-php/doc/class-ep6.InputValidator.html)
+You can find all InputValidator functions in the [documentation](http://dbawdy.de/epages-rest-php/doc/class-ep6.InputValidator.html)

 ## Function reference

 The complete reference is located [here](http://dbawdy.de/epages-rest-php/doc).

-## Licence
+## License

 The code is available under the terms of the MIT License.